NSWPlanning/edais/spec/intro.md

 ### Common Configurations

 There are two primary configurations:
-1. Council as Certifier
+1. Council providing CDC.
-2. Private Certifier with Council
+2. Private Certifier providing CDC.

+When an applicant Submits for Consideration, they select the Certifier from a list of Accredited Certifers.
+Council is one of these.

-### EHC with Council as Certifier
+### Council as Certifier

 Number | Step                     | eDAIS
 -------|--------------------------|------